 Conway, AR 72035

-The College Student Personnel Services and Administration program is an interdisciplinary program developed within the guidelines set by the Council for the Advancement of Standards (CAS).
-The program prepares student services administrators for diverse areas of responsibility that cover campus climate and diversity, finance, budgeting, grant writing, assessment, leadership/team-building, and legal/ethical issues.
 The program integrates theory with practice by combining academic preparation with field-based experiences and internships.
-The program also provides students access to graduate-level instruction from faculty with diverse backgrounds including field practitioners.
+The program also provides students access to graduate-level instruction from faculty with diverse backgrounds, including field practitioners.

 The academic program requires the completion of 42 semester hours of graduate credit.
 A written comprehensive examination or thesis is required for graduation competency requirements.
+Students completing the thesis option will not be required to take CSPA 6335 Grant Writing.
 The curriculum consists of three components: Foundational Studies, Professional Studies, and Supervised Practice.

 - Organization and Administration of Student Personnel Services